| Title: | Access and Visualize AEMET Weather and Climate Data |

 single unnested tibble for the requested variable.

-If extract_metadata = TRUE a simple tibble describing
+If extract_metadata = TRUE, the function returns a simple

 A nested tibble.
 Forecast values can be